 However, this emphasises the work that every man needs to undertake to become holy, to become as close to God as possible and as like God as possible.
 God the Father is not a reflection of human fatherhood; on the contrary, men should strive to reflect the Fatherhood of God to humanity.
 Regardless of the cost to our own selves, we do this by laying down our lives in service to our wives, families and communities.
-This is a lifelong task, one we enter into in marriage, or any masculine vocation, and aim to perfect until we die.
+This is a lifelong task, one we enter into in marriage or the priesthood or religious life, and aim to perfect until we die.

 Fatherhood as the Purpose of Manhood